DeepGameAnalysis/dga-datalgo/README.md

-# GameAnalysisUniverse - Spatial Analysis
+# DeepGameAnalysis - Spatial Analysis

 This package contains every construct and algorithm used for spatial (and spatial-temporal) two-dimensional analysis of a game.